-It is incredibly time-consuming to convince a software vendor that the bug you’ve found is real.
-Providing the support techs with full documentation speeds up the process by helping them rule out user error or misconfiguration.
+It can take a huge amount of time to convince a software vendor that the bug you’ve found is real.
+Providing the user support techs with full documentation speeds up the process.
+It helps them rule out user error or misconfiguration.

-In our case, we worked with several support techs at higher and higher levels to determine that our particular use case was not supported by the software.
-It hit a limitation that was not feasible for the vendor to change.Their documentation was updated to reflect this limitation, and we were able to move on and develop a work-around within the overall solution.
+In our case, we worked with several people at higher and higher levels to determine that the software does not support our particular use case.
+The vendor couldn’t even promise to support it in the future.
+As a result, the vendor updated its documentation, and we were able to move on and develop a work-around within the overall solution.